gnarlyman/estbot/README.md

 This bot is not going to automatically make you rich.

-ESTBOT is design to be a simple as possible, and implements high level concepts like a Strategy, TradeManager, and Scheduling.
+ESTBOT is a tool with lots of configuration options.

 Users should choose a market carefully, performing their own technical analysis, make a plan, and configure the bot to trade